Flood Awareness Week 2018

 Coastal Flooding – This type of flooding happens near large bodies of water.
 It is usually the result of critical events, like a hurricane or tropical storm that will cause storm surges that push water onto land from the adjacent body of water.
 This happened with Galveston Bay during Hurricane Ike and in Rockport during Harvey.

 Riverine Flooding – Also known as fluvial flooding, riverine flooding happens when excessive rainfall over a prolonged period causes a body of water like a stream, river, or bayou to exceed capacity and overflow.

 Ponding – Ponding, or pluvial flooding, is another type of flooding that can happen anywhere.
 It tends to occur in relatively flat areas where water collects in depressions and cannot drain out.
 When water ponds in wheel paths or ruts on a roadway, it can be especially dangerous as it may affect steering.
-Ponding can also occur in neighborhoods which may cause accessibility issues.
+Ponding can also occur in neighborhoods that may cause accessibility issues.

 Sheet Flow – This type of flooding happens on land that has a slope or a hill.
 It typically occurs after an intense rainfall that is unable to soak in the ground.
 The water will flow over surfaces rather than being diverted into channels, culverts, or pipes.
 It isn’t concentrated like a flash flood, rather it is spread across a wide area.

 It is important to know any flood status in your area.
 Be familiar with the warning signs and what they mean.
 Local news stations and public officials will warn you when a flood event may occur or is occurring near you.